SPFlow/SPFlow/README.md

 print(llom, np.exp(llom))
 ```

-The output is:
+The output is exactly the same as the evaluation of the marginal spn:
 ```python
 [[-1.68416146]] [[0.1856]]
 ```

-We can also use tensorflow to do the evaluation in a GPU:
+We can use tensorflow to do the evaluation in a GPU:
 ```python
 from spn.gpu.TensorFlow import eval_tf
 lltf = eval_tf(spn, test_data)